 In mapping tree distributions in the Upper Midwest we consider three classes: "gain", where a tree species was present within a grid cell in the FIA, but absent in the PLS; "loss", where a tree was present in a grid cell during the PLS but absent in the FIA; and "continuous presence", where a tree was present within a grid cell in both FIA and PLS eras.

 The authors used the box-and-whisker plots to demonstrate the distribution changes along Tmax, Tmin, and Pann.
 Likewise, this approach was not described in the materials and method section but was only in the title of Figure 4.

+We’ve amended a sentence in Methods to read “Distributions of tree genera within climate space are shown using box plots and described as univariate probability density functions (PDFs) of tree species presence”

 The approach used in Figure 5 was not described in the materials and method section but was only in the title of Figure 5.
 More detailed information should be given to better analyze the relative importance of land use change and climate change effects.

+The approach shown in Fig. 5 is described in the section of Methods ‘Shifts of Species Distributions in Climate Space.’
+We have edited it for clarity.

 More detailed information about the univariate density functions (PDFs) and Hellinger distances was needed to better describe the approach.